Cincinnati Product Liability Lawyer: Stryker Recalls Meridian Hip Replacement Systems

 Stryker officials recently sent a warning notice to orthopedic surgeons using their hip implants.
 According to the warning, Stryker acknowledges the LFIT hip implant components, used in the Meridian units, may cause failures.
 Hip system failures where the femoral head connects to the femoral neck compromise the entire system and the patient’s health.

 Anybody with a Meridian hip system should contact their doctor if there are symptoms of failure.
 Many hip implant issues require extensive and painful hip revision surgery.

-History of Failing Stryker Implants and Lawsuits
+Stryker Implant Failure and Lawsuits